roy355068/SocialNetwork/README.md

 New feature is email verification.
 Also, in this last assignment, I deployed my work to EC2 service and made the website public.

-The codes of register function and most of the templates are referenced to the example codes posted on github by Professor Eppinger.
+The codes of register function and most of the templates are referenced to the example codes posted on github by Professor Eppinger.# SocialNetwork